elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/10/how-to-create-a-website-for-my-online-business.md

 When you are first starting your small business, you may not have the time or money to invest in a custom website design.
 However, this does not mean that your website has to look lackluster.
 There are many great website templates available that can give your website a professional look without breaking the bank.

 In addition to being cost-effective, website templates are also easy to use.
 Even if you have no experience with web design, you should be able to find a template that meets your needs and fairly easily edit it to create a great looking website for your business.

 If you are technical, or have someone on your team who is tech savvy, a template (such as an html template or wordpress template) can be an excellent option.
 Templates are generally more flexible than website builders since you can directly edit the template files as needed.

-So if you are starting a small business and need to get a website up and running quickly and cheaply, consider using a website template.
+So if you are starting a small business and need to get a website up and running quickly and cheaply, consider using a website template and hiring a value-oriented web develop.
 It could be just what you need to get your business off the ground.

+A note on purchasing website templates: When you purchase a website template, you must agree to the terms of use set forth by the template creator.
+These terms of use vary depending on the template, but usually include restrictions on how you can modify and distribute the template.
+Some creators also require that you give them credit for the design, while others allow you to use the template for free as long as you don't redistribute it.
+Be sure to read the terms of use before purchasing or using a website template.

+A few services to get templates from:

 [Gumroad](https://gumroad.com/)